MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 As a final step, you will need to set the 'Active Directory Admin' value in the SQL MI Instance.
 More information about why this step is required can be found HERE.
 The directions to implement this step are given below.

-You will need to be the Global Admin/Privileged Role Admin of the subscription to carry out the process below Open the SQL MI Instance and from the ToC, click on 'Active Directory Admin'
+You will need to be the Global Admin/Privileged Role Admin of the subscription to carry out the process below Open the SQL MI Instance and from the ToC, select *Active Directory Admin*.

-Select 'Set Admin' in the top bar and in the searchbar, type in the name of your MSI (the same MSI that you provided during the Aquila instance creation flow).
-Click on 'Select'
+Select *Set Admin* in the top bar and in the searchbar, type in the name of your MSI (the same MSI that you provided during the Aquila instance creation flow).

 You will see the Admin added to the SQL MI Instance

 In case you see the error below after adding your managed identity account, it means read permissions are not yet provided to your identity.
 Please ensure to provide the necessary permissions before creating your instance, otherwise your instance creation will fail!